CanCanLogo/Brilliant_RL_football/README.md

-**Through 1-on-1 matches, compare the performance of the two behavior control methods mentioned above.
+**3.Through 1-on-1 matches, compare the performance of the two behavior control methods mentioned above.
 Select the better-performing one and further optimize it using evolutionary computation methods;**

-**Based on the results obtained in Part 3, apply swarm intelligence techniques to realize a 3-on-3 soccer match.**
+**4.Based on the results obtained in Part 3, apply swarm intelligence techniques to realize a 3-on-3 soccer match.**